-Since 1998, OPTODEV, Inc., a subsidiary of Essilor International, one of the leading global players in health care, has been a producer of high-index ophthalmic lenses for the medical sector.
-Their plant in Laguna, Philippines is considered a "Center of Manufacturing Excellence" and mass produces a number of Essilor’s more notable brands.
+OPTODEV, Inc., a subsidiary of Essilor International, one of the leading global players in health care, has been a producer of high-index ophthalmic lenses for the medical sector since 1998.
+Their plant in Laguna, Philippines, is considered a “Center of Manufacturing Excellence” and mass produces a number of Essilor’s more notable brands.

-To meet strict product-quality standards and to address environmental safety and health compliance requirements, OPTODEV's manufacturing facility demands precise control over the temperature and relative humidity while maintaining 100% outside air.
+To meet strict product-quality standards and to address environmental safety and health compliance requirements, OPTODEV’s manufacturing facility demands precise control over the temperature and relative humidity while maintaining 100 percent outside air.
 This also serves to ensure a comfortable and safe workplace for its employees.

 Such sophisticated requirements can be very energy-intensive on the facility and taxing on personnel.
 To eliminate settling of particulates and to dilute possible clean room contamination to an acceptable level, the air must be properly conditioned and ventilated at a minimum of 10 changes per hour.
 This caused the building’s old electromechanical, manually-operated HVAC system to use a substantial amount of energy.
 Further, the company had, for many years, manually monitored their clean environments with traditional chart recorders.
 These systems and processes were highly inefficient and lacked any sort of alarm mechanism to alert personnel to out-of-specification building conditions.

-In search of ways to significantly reduce both energy costs and time spent manually monitoring environmental conditions of the building, OPTODEV turned to energy management contractor, Asyst Power Technologies.
+In search of ways to significantly reduce both energy costs and time spent manually monitoring environmental conditions of the building, OPTODEV turned to energy management contractor Asyst Power Technologies.
 The challenge?
-Develop a retrofit master plan (four phases) to replace individual, antiquated systems with a fully-open, interconnected BACnet building automation system (BAS).
-Representing, at the time, Siemens Industry, Inc., Asyst chose the APOGEE BACnet BAS suite for Phase I and began by retrofitting the manually-operated HVAC system with a fully automated DDC system flexible enough to address all specific requirements of system equipment (AHUs, boilers, chillers, etc.).
+Develop a retrofit master plan to replace individual, antiquated systems with a fully-open, interconnected BACnet® building automation system.
+Representing Siemens Industry, Inc. at the time, Asyst chose the APOGEE BACnet BAS suite for Phase I and began by retrofitting the manually-operated HVAC system with a fully automated DDC system flexible enough to address all specific requirements of system equipment (AHUs, boilers, chillers, etc.).

-Initial operating costs savings were estimated at 20% annually, with actual measured costs metrics for the first year showing closer to 25% savings.
+Initial operating costs savings were estimated at 20 percent annually, with actual measured costs metrics for the first year showing closer to 25 percent savings.

-All of Phase II process and control upgrades were accomplished while the plant remained at full capacity without any interruption in production and plant cooling.
-Preliminary savings projections were estimated at an additional 10–15% in operating costs, with initial results indicating savings more in the 15–20% range.
-The plant has expanded capacity by over 20% in last two years, while measured energy cost metric (KWH/GL) has dropped by over 20%.
+All process and control upgrades were accomplished while the plant remained at full capacity without any interruption in production and plant cooling.
+Preliminary savings projections were estimated at an additional 10–15 percent in operating costs, with results indicating savings more in the 15–20 percent range.
+The plant has expanded capacity by over 20 percent, while measured energy cost metric (KWH/GL) has dropped by over 20 percent.
 Also, due to systems automation, air-conditioning start-ups can now be performed by only one technician enabling other plant technicians to focus on more technical tasks.